Can I create automations shared with the rest of my team?

 Templates shared with you will be listed under the Shared with me category in the respective drop-down menu:

-With this selection, you make sure that each time a draft has been created from the shared template and it was signed, your own automation will run successfully across your teammates' accounts, regardless of whether you or another team member has created and signed the draft.
+With this selection, you make sure that each time a draft has been created from the shared template, and it was signed, your automation will run successfully across your teammates' accounts, regardless of whether you or another team member has created and signed the draft.

 By utilizing shared drafts:

-The document owner can configure automations without the need for management of the documents that are created as a result of running those automations.
-He/She can now allow external collaborators to have managerial control over these documents instead:
+The document owner can configure automations without managing the documents created due to running those automations.
+Any external collaborators can have managerial control over these documents instead:

 Example Use Case: